ezekielnizamani/portfolio/README.md

 * **Postgresql**

-# I might add use other tech on the way.
+# I might use other tech on the way.

 ### let's install first front and initialize it